avatar

 [Chapter 2]

 2. He suggests that the human brain and computers operate differently.
-Do you think AI is now closer to replicating human thought than Feynman anticipated?
+Do you think Al is now closer to replicating human thought than Feynman anticipated?

 Fall 2024